-4 sections of 14" inside diameter concrete tree ring ($2 to $3 each = $8 to $12 total)
+- 4 sections of 14" inside diameter concrete tree ring ($2 to $3 each = $8-$12 total) -6 sections of 24" inside diameter concrete tree ring ($2 to $3 each = $12-$18 total)

-Total cost $50 to $80 depending on your taste in stones.
+Total cost: $50-$80 depending on your taste in stones.

-Step 1: Step 1 Constructing the inner ring.
+Step 1: Constructing the inner ring.

 The trick to turning tree rings into a decent looking fire pit is to make the ring two sections tall by turning the fluted top sections upside down so they interlock with the fluted bottom sections.
 The first photo shows what the 14" tree ring sections look like when you buy them from the store and the second photo shows them stacked.
 They don’t fit perfectly but the small air gaps look sort of decorative in my estimation and are barely noticeable once the unit is being used.

-Step 2: Step 2 - Adding an outer ring.
+Step 2: Adding an outer ring

 Note that the 24" outer rings have a very convenient tab type locking design.
 One end of each section has a tab and the other end has a slot.
 This helps a great deal to stabilize the rings when they are stacked two high.